 6-3-1 Higashi-Kasai, Edogawa-ku, Tokyo

 1 minute walk from Tokyo Metro Tozai Line Kasai Station

 Fireworks are extremely popular in Japan!
 On the 1st of August 2016, you can check out one of the oldest Fireworks Festivals of Tokyo in Edogawa.
 This fireworks festival is one of the largest fireworks festivals in Tokyo with thousands of fireworks.

 Edogawa doesn’t lack great places to eat out at.
 As you probably know Japan is filled with great restaurants form all around the World.
 In Edogawa one of the best rated places is a Mexican restaurant named El Torito.
 With a relaxed atmosphere, and great ambience El Torito serves delicious Mexican dishes with a great service.
 However, if you feel like eating Japanese food, Edogawa is still a great place for you.
 Sushiro is an affordable but tasty restaurant that offers kaitenzsuhi, sushi served rolling in on a belt.
 Other than sushi they also have udon and Japanese sweets, so it is a great way to try many different types of Japanese dishes.

 Another Japanese restaurant in Edogawa is Abara Daikon.
 In this homey small restaurant you will definitely get to know the best of Japanese cuisine, even though the staff does not speak English well, they will make sure you feel at ease and will serve you delicious foods, made in front of your eyes.

-Curry is a very popular dish in the area that you should deinfietely try!
-With many indians living in Edogawa you can taste the true taste of inidan curry: spicy sauce with vegetbales, meat, inidan rice and naan bread.
+Curry is a very popular dish in the area that you should definitely try!
+With many Indians living in Edogawa you can taste the true taste of Indian curry: spicy sauce with vegetables, meat, Indian rice and naan bread.

 6-10-15 Nishikasai Edogawa-ku, tokyo